Driving license exchange - some older age groups need to hurry now

 Uniform driving licenses throughout the EU

 In 2019, the Federal Council decided on the mandatory exchange of driving licenses.
-This is intended to make all these documents uniform and forgery-proof in the European Union.
+The aim is to standardize all of these documents in the European Union and make them forgery-proof.
 The driving license must be exchanged at the local driving license office.
 The costs for this amount to around 30 euros plus postage.
 A biometric passport photo is also required.

 Those born in the next few years can already make a note of the deadlines.
 Drivers born before 1953 are an exception - they have a longer deadline.